Shreesh-Kulkarni/Web-Scraping-Mini-Project/README.md

     5. There, you go, your crypto dataset is ready.

-   ## Note: The code is configured for the first 14 currencies of the website as thats the maximum elements that could fit in one frame.
-Selenium's docs do not mention any feasible fix for this.
-The only option is to manually change the no of currencies being scraped which can be done in the num array in stockscrape.py.
-The polling rate of this scraper is once every 20 seconds.(0.05Hz).
-This is the most optimal frequency for perfect sampling of data.
-Change it at your own risk.
+   ## Note: The code is configured for the first 100 currencies of the website as thats the maximum elements that could fit in one webpage.
+If you want to scrape the next 100 currencies,simply change the webpage link to page2.
+Selenium's docs do not mention any feasible fix for this minor issue as dynamic data cannot be accessed from different webpages of the same parent webpage due to varying xpaths.
-   You can observe the changes by pressing the scrape data button every 20-30 seconds and record your observations.